7 min to read

 We can adjudicate the first color psychology theory to the German poet and artist Johann Wolfgang von Goethe in 1810.
 In his book "Theory of Colours," the artist stated that different colors could evoke various emotions in individuals, describing, for example, yellow as a "gladdening" tone and blue as a "melancholic" one.

-Although the scientific community rejected this theory, in 1942, Psychologists Kurt Goldstein expanded Goethe's work by conducting experiments on five patients to see how specific colours could affect their motor function.
+Although the scientific community rejected this theory, in 1942, Psychologists Kurt Goldstein expanded Goethe's work by conducting experiments on five patients to see how specific colors could affect their motor function.

 The experiment looked at different red and green objects to see how they could affect their balance problems and tremors.
 The results showed that red seemed to increase their symptoms while green decreased them and improved their overall motor function.

-After this experiment, Goldstein concluded that red was a stimulating color while green would be a stabilizing one, and he argued that his patients could improve their state just by seeing the colour.
+After this experiment, Goldstein concluded that red was a stimulating color while green would be a stabilizing one, and he argued that his patients could improve their state just by seeing the color.

-As marketers, we seek to know how we can use psychological tricks to make our customers buy, that is the basis of our discipline, and that is where we get ideas about colors and how they could be adapted to our brand.
+As marketers, we seek to know how we can use psychological tricks to make our customers buy, that is the basis of our discipline, and that is why we get ideas about colors and how they could be adapted to our brand.
+If you need more help with building your brand, or even rebranding it to give it a new air, contact our team of digital marketers to help you.

 This issue is of such importance that in the "Impact of color on marketing" study, researchers found that up to 90% of snap judgments made about products can be based on color alone.